 Campus Ministry offers Miller Family Service Scholarships annually to undergraduate students who are dedicated to service work.
-These grants allow them to "volunteer for tuition" during their winter and summer breaks.
-For more information, contact Maureen Henderson at 816-501-4869.
+These grants allow them to "volunteer for tuition" during the summer break.
+For more information, contact Cindy Schmersal at 816-501-4303.

 Leftovers With Love

-Leftovers With Love is a student led effort.
-Student volunteers package and deliver surplus food from the Rockhurst University cafeteria to St. James Place, a nearby agency that provides hot meals to hungry people.
-Leftovers are delivered twice weekly while classes are in session during fall and spring semesters.
+Student volunteers package surplus food from the Rockhurst University cafeteria, then hop on the KC Metro bus to deliver the goods to St. James Place, a nearby agency that provides hot meals to hungry people.
+After dropping off the food, volunteers then stay to dine and visit with St. James’ clients.
+Leftovers are delivered once per week while classes are in session during fall and spring semesters.
 To sign up, contact Bill Kriege at 816-501-4855.

 Winter and Spring Break Service-Immersion Trips

 For centuries, sending people forth on mission has been an integral component of the Jesuit tradition.
 Rockhurst University seeks to continue that tradition through winter and spring break service-immersion trips to domestic and international locations.

 Campus Ministry spearheads several large-group service opportunities throughout the year, including: